Westley-Winks/website_rev_3/content/writing/Sorting Algorithms.md

 Yes, with an algorithm called **Bucket Sort**.
 This algorithm first groups things into less granular buckets until each bucket has a manageable number of items.
 Remember when I said that sorting 50 books twice is faster than sorting 100 once?
 That is the fundamental idea with Bucket sort.
 It reduces the size of the shelf you are sorting into many smaller shelves (size matters).

-For my bookshelf, one way to do a bucket sort is choosing buckets A-F, G-M, N-S, and T-Z. Then I would go through my random pile of books and drop each one into its correponding bucket.
+For my bookshelf, one way to do a bucket sort is choosing buckets A-F, G-M, N-S, and T-Z. Then I would go through my random pile of books and drop each one into its corresponding bucket.
 By doing this, I have reduced my one big bookshelf into four smaller ones.
 Within these bucket, I could do something like an Insertion sort to get a perfect sort.
 Then I would put each sorted bucket next to one another on the shelf.

 The trick is choosing buckets.
 If you end up with 99% of your items in one bucket, you haven't really done much.
 To smartly choose buckets, you need to know the distribution of the items you are sorting.
 Let's say most of my books are written by Malcolm Gladwell, John Green, and Tom Griffiths.
 Using the even A-F/G-M/N-S/T-Z split doesn't make sense because most of my books will be in bucket two.
 A better split would be A-F/G/H-Z or even A-F/Gl/Gr/H-Z to make all of the buckets have the same number of items in each.